-Registration at COD is completed online enabling students to register initially and make changes to their schedules from their home, office, or anywhere they have access to a computer.
+Registration at COD can be completed online or via telephone enabling students to register initially and make changes to their schedules from their home, office, or anywhere they have access to a computer or telephone.
 Registration policies and procedures are presented in the class schedule.
+As mentioned earlier in the MATRICULATION PROCESS section of the catalog, all students should adhere to the matriculation process in order to register for classes.